@inteli.city/node-red-contrib-ai-collection 1.1.0

 Claude model family via the Messages API.

-- Get your API key at console.anthropic.com
+- API key: console.anthropic.com

 - Example models: